Tips for quantitative surveys

 - Have a clear idea of what success looks like

-- Take advantage of existing tools when creating your survey
+- Take advantage of existing tools to create your survey

 How do you turn audience feedback into hard data?
 The best way is through the use of quantitative surveys, which encourage your survey respondents to answer quick and easy questions that help you gauge their opinion or sentiment on a topic.
 These surveys are great for getting feedback on your upcoming product and service launches or simply on the latest hot-button issue.